9 Places to Surf on the North Island

 This tiny town is the home to New Zealand’s most famous surf spot thanks to its consistent conditions.
 The waves here are ideal for beginners to advanced.
 Ngaranui Beach is a safe place to start off, but Manu Bay, Whale Bay and Indicators will definitely test you!
 For more things to do in Raglan, see 10 Must-Dos in Raglan.

 Piha is in the wild Auckland district of the Waitakere Ranges.
 It’s a black sand beach with powerful beach breaks, so is a must for experienced surfers.
-Beginners are advised to go out with an instructor, as the rips are pretty strong.
+Beginners are advised to go out with an instructor, such as the Piha Surf Academy, as the rips are pretty strong.
 For more surf breaks in the Waitakere Ranges, check out Waitakere Ranges – Guide for Backpackers.

 3. Shipwreck Bay